 There aren’t too many players like Hurst that come along.

 Hurst quietly became a big-time leader for the Orioles in several statistical categories last season.
 He scored, he ran hard, and he created turnovers and scoring opportunities for teammates.
 For Hurst, the sky is the limit for his junior season.

 He just has to work for it.

 “I talked to Connor about being special and not just being good,” Stephenson said.
 “He has that potential to be special.
 He has straight As in the classroom, and that’s awesome.
 He just has to pay attention to the details.”

 Those details include waiting on screens and setting good screens, crisp passing and getting more consistent on defense.
 With Hurst running the point-guard position, the offense starts with him.

-Page 2 of 3 - “I take the open shots when I have it, but then again, I got to look for my teammates and I got to get them into the game, too,” Hurst said.
+“I take the open shots when I have it, but then again, I got to look for my teammates and I got to get them into the game, too,” Hurst said.

 If Hurst can consistently get by defenses, he will force help, which will create open opportunities for the plethora of Oriole shooters.

 “There are times where there will be all five people on the floor who can shoot an open 3,” Steinkamp said.